-Jeffrey Lantis is Professor of Political Science at The College of Wooster.
-His research specializations include international security, norms, strategic culture, nuclear nonproliferation, and U.S. and comparative foreign policy analysis.
-A former Fulbright Senior Scholar in Australia, Lantis is author of recent books, including Foreign Policy Advocacy and Entrepreneurship (University of Michigan Press, 2019), Arms and Influence: U.S. Technology Innovations and the Evolution of International Security Norms (Stanford University Press, 2016), United States Foreign Policy in Action (Wiley-Blackwell, 2013), and The Life and Death of International Treaties (Oxford University Press, 2009).
+Lantis’ research specializations include international security, norms, strategic culture, nuclear nonproliferation, and foreign policy analysis.
+A former Fulbright Senior Scholar in Australia, Lantis is author of recent books, including Foreign Policy Advocacy and Entrepreneurship (University of Michigan Press, 2019), Arms and Influence: U.S. Technology Innovations and the Evolution of International Security Norms (Stanford University Press, 2016), and United States Foreign Policy in Action (Wiley-Blackwell, 2013).
 He is editor of Strategic Culture and Security Policies in the Asia-Pacific (Routledge, 2015) and co-editor of Foreign Policy in Comparative Perspective: Domestic and International Influences on State Behavior, Second Edition (Sage/CQ Press, 2013).
-In addition, Lantis has published numerous academic journal articles and book chapters on international norm contestation, executive decisions and preventive war, strategic culture, and sensitive nuclear technology assistance.
+In addition, Lantis has published numerous academic journal articles and book chapters on international norm contestation, party factionalism and foreign policy, strategic culture, and sensitive nuclear technology assistance.
 He will serve as co-editor of the ISA flagship journal International Studies Perspectives from 2020-2025.

 Lantis received his Ph.D. in Political Science from The Ohio State University.